Kaldek/rat-ratgdo/Using red wire for power.md

 #### Why 5v output and not 3.3v?
 If using an ESP ***module*** these have an onboard 5v to 3.3v voltage regulator and do not expose a 3.3v "in" on their connectors.
 3.3v would only be used if you are powering a "naked" ESP8266.

-# Alternative if you have an opener that supports battery backup
-Models that are compatible with the Standby Battery Power System (PN 475LM, [disassembly video](https://www.youtube.com/watch?v=qWsHb-kiO6w)) can use the same 2-pin connector to power their LM2596 module.
-Just be sure that you first adjust the output to 5v or 3v3 **before** you connect it to your ESP.
-More information on the connector can be found in [this thread](https://www.garagejournal.com/forum/threads/battery-backuo-connector-for-liftmaster-8500-garage-door-opener.514321/).

 ~~### Input Capacitor Replacement
 The input capacitor of the voltage regulator module (usually rated 100uF) will be replaced with a 1000uF Low-ESR capacitor.